 05 of 10

-The miniature schnauzer is an energetic little dog with a friendly but tough personality.
+The miniature schnauzer is a spunky little dog with a friendly but tough personality.
 Easily recognized by its signature bearded haircut, this terrier has a strong sense of loyalty and protectiveness toward its family.
-It's also known to be an active, vocal breed and needs a solid foundation of training.
+It's also known to be a vocal breed and needs a solid foundation of training.
 Still, with daily walks and playtime, it's suitable for a small home.

 06 of 10